areenraj/Monte-Carlo-Error-Reduction/README.md

 ```math
 var(\theta) = \frac{var(N_1) + var(N_2) + cov(N_1,N_2)}{4}
 ```
 If the correlation between the two random variables is negative then it can lead to a total variance reduction.
-This is achieved through the help of taking the negative of the random variable we are simulating and taking the system through two oppositely mirrored states simulatneously.
-This allows for a perfectly negative correlation between the two variable and hence causes the variance and the standard error to drop.
+This is achieved through the help of taking the negative of the random variable we are simulating and taking the system through two oppositely mirrored states simulaneously.
+This allows for a perfectly negative correlation between the two variables and hence causes the variance and the standard error to drop.

 ### Control Variates
 This method employs the use of another random variable whose variance we can use to manipulate the total variance of the simulation.
 Let there be two random variables like follows